Pirot rebellion: Aftermath

 The Pirot municipality and district continued cordial relations and connections with Serbia and Prince Miloš.
 Hadži-Neša came into conflict with the new bishop Nektarios due to defending folk interest, and was therefore exiled from Pirot to Anatolia in the summer by the Ottoman government, but after Prince Miloš's intervention in September 1836 Hadži-Neša was ordered to live in Sofia (where he also died).
 In February 1840, Prince Mihailo Obrenović and his mother Ljubica visited Pirot on their return from Constantinople.
 Prince Mihailo gave refuge to hajduks from Pirot who wintered in Serbia and plundered in the Pirot area during the summers.

 On 6 April 1841, a rebellion broke out around Niš, Pirot, Leskovac and Prokuplje, due to Turk zulum.
 It was suppressed by 10,000 Ottoman soldiers at the beginning of the summer.
-Pirot was liberated in the Serbian–Ottoman War (1876–1878) and ceded to Serbia according to the Congress of Berlin (1878).
+Pirot was liberated in the Serbian–Ottoman Wars (1876–1878) and ceded to Serbia according to the Congress of Berlin (1878).